Associate of Arts Degree | LaSalle College Vancouver, Canada

 International students may be eligible to apply for a post-graduation work permit (PGWP), if they graduated from an Associate of Arts degree from LaSalle College Vancouver.

-Students who graduate from the program will be prepared to begin further study at the baccalaureate level at LaSalle College Vancouver or one of British Columbia’s research universities.
-While it is expected that the majority of students who graduate will pursue further education, students who choose to enter the workforce will have gained the communication, critical thinking and problem-solving skills that are so highly sought-after by employers.
+Most students who graduate from this program will pursue further education, but students who choose to enter the workforce directly will have developed communication, critical thinking and problem-solving skills that are highly sought-after by employers.